R-Rated Director’s Cuts of ‘Rebel Moon’ Edge Closer With New Titles

 Rebel Moon – Part One: A Child of Fire – Picture: Netflix

-With Rebel Moon – Part Two: The Scargiver on Netflix, the wait is now on for Rebel Moon’s long-awaited and much-talked-about R-rated extended-cut editions.
+It’s now been well over a month since Rebel Moon – Part Two: The Scargiver hit Netflix, and the wait is now on for Rebel Moon’s long-awaited and much-talked-about R-rated extended-cut editions.
 What do we know so far about them?
-Let’s dive in.
+Here’s an updated guide to what we know so far.

 Why are Zack Snyder and Netflix doing the extended editions?
 Nobody has gone on the record about how they came about in the first place, but it’s likely a combination of factors.